Geekbench is an easy-to-use benchmark that will quickly deliver a verdict on your CPU and memory performance.

 This is fairly straightforward, too.
 So you get a single Geekbench score that represents the performance of your system.
 You can then zoom in to see single values for CPU integer performance and floating point performance, memory and memory bandwidth speeds.
 And if you need more, then you're also able to see the individual tests that are used to calculate these figures, so for instance you'll see both the sequential read and write speeds for your RAM.

 And finally, a click or two will allow you to save your report locally, or upload the figures to Geekbench where you can compare them with others.

 Please note, this trial version of the program is limited to 32-bit benchmarks.
 You'll need to purchase the program to unlock the 64-bit benchmarks.

-- Fixed a crash that occurred on Windows 10.
+- Fixed crashes that occurred in low memory situations on Android.

-- Fixed a crash that could occur on 32-core systems.
+- Fixed a crash that could occur when viewing battery test results on iOS.

 - Fixed a bug that prevented users from adding battery test results to their Geekbench Browser account.